Wittline/optimizing-public-transportation/README.md

-# optimizing-public-transportation
+# Optimizing public Transportation
-Streaming event pipeline around Apache Kafka and its ecosystem.
-Using public data from the Chicago Transit Authority we will construct an event pipeline around Kafka that allows us to simulate and display the status of train lines in real time.
+Streaming event pipeline around Apache Kafka and its ecosystem. we will build an event pipeline around Kafka that allows us to simulate and display the status of train lines in real time, using public data from the Chicago Transit Authority